-(b) Reflects an increase in assets in our liquidity portfolio from \$2.1 billion to \$ billion.
-It is expected that our liquidity portfolio will consist of cash and equivalents (primarily in the form of deposits with the Federal Reserve Board), debt obligations of the U.S. Treasury, certain securities issued by U.S. government sponsored enterprises and other highly rated and highly liquid assets.
-For purposes of the pro forma financial information we have assumed that assets contained in the liquidity portfolio will consist entirely of cash and equivalents.
-Interest on investment securities includes interest on interest-bearing cash and equivalents.
-The adjustment for incremental interest income reflects the increase in interest income generated by additional cash and equivalents in this liquidity portfolio at an interest rate of basis points per annum, which is estimated using three month U.S. Treasury bills.
-An increase (decrease) in the interest rate of 0.125% would increase (decrease) pro forma interest income by \$\infty\$ million for the year ended December 31, 2013.
+(a) Cash and equivalents reflects an increase in assets in our liquidity portfolio from \$4.8 billion to \$12.0 billion.
+We expect that our liquidity portfolio will consist of cash and equivalents (primarily in the form of deposits with the Federal Reserve Board), debt obligations of the U.S. Treasury, certain securities issued by U.S. government sponsored enterprises and other highly rated and highly liquid assets.
+We have assumed for purposes of this pro forma presentation that assets contained in the liquidity portfolio will consist entirely of cash and equivalents.
+Interest on investment securities includes interest on interest-earning cash and equivalents.
+We estimate that the additional cash and equivalents in this liquidity portfolio would have generated incremental interest income of \$16 million for the year ended December 31, 2013 and \$4 million for the three months ended March 31, 2014, assuming an interest rate of 0.22% per annum.
+This incremental interest income is not reflected in the unaudited pro forma combined financial information.
+An increase (decrease) in the interest rate of 0.125% would increase (decrease) this estimate by \$9 million for the year ended December 31, 2013.

-- (c) Reflects an adjustment to record \$ billion of new borrowings in connection with this offering, additional borrowing commitments and related interest expense at an estimated weighted average interest rate of % per annum, as follows: - (1) Prior to the completion of this offering, we will enter into the \$ billion New GECC Term Loan Facility.
-The New GECC Term Loan Facility matures in 2019, but we will have the option to prepay the New GECC Term Loan Facility in part or in full at any time prior to that date. - (2) Prior to the completion of this offering, we will enter into the \$ billion New Bank Term Loan Facility with third-party lenders.
-The New Bank Term Loan Facility matures in 2019, but we will have the option to prepay the New Bank Term Loan Facility in part or in full at any time prior to that date. - (3) Shortly after the completion of this offering, we plan to issue approximately \$ billion of New Senior Notes under the Planned Debt Offering. - (4) Prior to the completion of this offering, we expect to enter into agreements providing us with an aggregate of approximately \$ billion of undrawn committed capacity from private lenders under two of our existing securitization programs, the commitment fees for which are included in the adjustment to interest expense.
+- (b) Cash and equivalents of \$503 million at March 31, 2014, which primarily relates to cash in transit, is excluded for the purpose of calculating liquidity. - (c) Reflects an adjustment to record \$12.5 billion of new borrowings in connection with this offering, additional borrowing commitments and related interest expense at an estimated weighted average interest rate of 2.8% per annum, as follows: - (1) Prior to the completion of this offering, we will enter into the \$1.5 billion New GECC Term Loan Facility with GECC. - (2) Prior to the completion of this offering, we will enter into the \$8.0 billion New Bank Term Loan Facility with third-party lenders. - (3) Shortly after the completion of this offering, we plan to issue approximately \$3.0 billion of New Senior Notes under the Planned Debt Offering. - (4) We currently have an aggregate of approximately \$5.6 billion of undrawn committed capacity from private lenders under two of our existing securitization programs, the commitment fees for which are included in the adjustment to interest expense.

-The proceeds of the new borrowings will be used to repay \$\text{billion}\$ billion of the Outstanding Related Party Debt, to increase our capital, to invest in liquid assets to increase the size of our liquidity portfolio, to pay fees and expenses related to the Transactions and for such additional uses as we may determine in the future.
+The unaudited pro forma combined financial information also includes an adjustment to record \$57 million of deferred financing costs related to the New Bank Term Loan Facility and the Planned Debt Offering.
+The proceeds of the new borrowings will be used to repay all Outstanding Related Party Debt, to increase our capital, to invest in liquid assets to increase the size of our liquidity portfolio, to pay fees and expenses related to the Transactions and for such additional uses as we may determine in the future.

-An increase (decrease) in the weighted average interest rate of 0.125% per annum would increase (decrease) pro forma interest expense related to our new borrowings by \$ million for the year ended December 31, 2013.
+An increase (decrease) in the weighted average interest rate of 0.125% per annum would increase (decrease) pro forma interest expense related to our new borrowings by \$4 million for the three months ended March 31, 2014 and \$16 million for the year ended December 31, 2013.